Skip to contents

 url: "https://updates.example.com/releases"

-Your server must host:
+Your server must deliver:

-1. Update manifests (latest.yml, latest-mac.yml, latest-linux.yml)
+1. Update manifests (latest.yml, latest-mac.yml, latest-linux.yml).

 version: 1.1.0